hithagovi/evaluating-strength-of-password/README.md

-# Task 6: Create a Strong Password and Evaluate Its Strength
+#  Create a Strong Password and Evaluate Its Strength

 ## Objective
 To understand the characteristics of a strong password and evaluate multiple passwords using online password strength checkers.